MisterMustrd/vps/README.md

 ## Security

-I avoid exposing services directly to the internet, so I use multiple layers of protection to reduce unnecessary access.
+To avoid exposing services directly to the internet, I use multiple layers of protection to limit access.

 Key Components:
 - SSH key-based authentication for remote administration.